EllerCT/PaperbackWriterMain/Documentation/Deployment.md

 ## To start Paper Back Writer
 1. Once installed, simply double click the .jar to execute.
 If this does not work, proceed to step 2.
+1. Right click on the .jar (command click on Mac)
+1. Select Open
+1. If prompted, confirm you wish to open it.
+1. If this fails, proceed to next step.
 1. Open the terminal for your OS
 1. Navigate the terminal to the folder with PaperBackWriter.jar
 1. From the command line, run **java -jar PaperBackWriter.jar**
   * Remember, PaperBackWriter may be named something like **PaperBackWriter_v0.2.0.jar**, most operating systems allow tab completion of the name!

 ## To close Paper Back Writer
-1. Simply exit the 'Paper Back Writer' main menu.
+1. Simply exit the 'Paper Back Writer' environment window.

 ## Troubleshooting
 * Ensure Java of at least JDK 11 is installed